danielnieto/Niktino/README.md

     }

-This snippet will work as a game loop, you will need to call it right before the initialization of your game.
+This snippet will work as a game loop, you will need to call it right after the initialization of your game.
 You may also want to add all the logic inside that loop, be careful though to call "actualizar" method at the end of the loop, otherwise your game may not detect peripherall inputs.